 Ba Duan Jin - Eight Treasures

-It improves the cardiovascular function and helps to cure such illnesses as coronary artery scleroses and osteoporosis.
+It improves cardiovascular function and helps to cure such illnesses as coronary artery sclerosis and osteoporosis.
 It strengthens one's immune system to a degree, delays the aging process and also improves one's mental health.